A unified recipe for deriving (time-uniform) PAC-Bayes bounds: Extensions

 \end{corollary} We note the factor of 2 in $\log(2/\delta)$ comes from the union bound.
-We state the above proposition as an example only; many other confidence sequences may be derived from the argument throughout Sections~\ref{sec:supermart_bounds} and \ref{sec:submart_bounds}.
+We state the above proposition as an example only; many other confidence sequences may be derived from the arguments throughout Sections~\ref{sec:supermart_bounds} and \ref{sec:submart_bounds}.

 Studying confidence sequences provides an opportunity to demonstrate why we allow $\lambda_t$ to change as a function of time.
-It is desirable that the width of the sequence, $W_t$, goes to 0 as $t\to\infty$ so that, asymptotically, it converges on the correct value with high probability.
+It is desirable that the width of the sequence, $W_t$, goes to 0 as $t\to\infty$ so that the confidence sequence asymptotically converges on the correct value with high probability.
 This would not be possible with fixed $\lambda$, as $W_t$ would converge to $\sigma^2\lambda/2\neq 0$.
 On the other hand, following \citet{waudby2023estimating}, if we instead consider $\lambda_t \asymp (t\log t)^{-1/2}$, then we have $W_t = \widetilde{O}(\sqrt{\log(t)/t})$, where $\widetilde{O}$ hides log-log factors.
 Further, we can attain the optimal rate ${O}(\sqrt{\log \log t / t})$ due to the Law of the Iterated Logarithm (LIL) \citep{darling1967iterated} by the same technique of geometrically spaced union bounds that was used in Section~\ref{sec:bound-convex-functional}.
-The following is obtained via an ingredient of stitching similar to both~\citet[Theorem 1]{howard2021time} and~\citet[Corollary 10.2]{wang2022catoni}. \begin{corollary} Let $f$ be $1$-subGaussian and let $(Z_t)\sim\dist$ be such that $\mu(\theta) = \E_\dist [f(Z,\theta)|\F_{t-1}]$ is constant for all $t\geq 1$.
-Fix a prior $\nu\in\Mspace{\Theta}$.
-Then, for all $\delta\in(0,1)$, with probability at least $1-\delta$, for all $\rho$ and $t\geq1$,
+Such a result applied to Corollary~\ref{cor:confseq-subgaussian} is stated and proved in Appendix~\ref{app:proof-conseq-stitch}, but is omitted here in favor of the following discussion which is more general and also provides a LIL bound.

+Let us turn now to the case when $\mu_t(\theta)$ is not assumed to be independent of $t$.
+Similarly to Corollary~\ref{cor:confseq-subgaussian}, a union bound applied to Corollary~\ref{cor:anytime-subGaussian-losses} tells us that

+for all $t\geq 1$ with probability at least $1-\delta$.
+However, this does not yield a closed-form expression for a confidence sequence.
+To construct an explicit confidence sequence with optimal width, we turn once again to stitching.
+The technique we use is applicable to general sub-$\psi$ processes (Section~\ref{sec:sub-psi-condition}), but we demonstrate it in the case of $1$-subGaussian losses for simplicity.